henningkoehlernz/viadotto.github.io/index.md

 Thus it becomes important to search for constraints that *almost* hold.
 Our profiling tool uses multiple metrics to measure the degree of constraint satisfaction, which can be used for filtering.
 The optimal parameters to use here vary between data sets, and typically require some experimentation to find.

+We note that data can be dirty in a variety of ways (e.g. inconsistent, outdated, or simply wrong).
+For constraint discovery, only dirtiness that causes data inconsistency matters.

 ## Sampling